• Published January 7, 2025

 1. List as many of your own social identities as you can.

-Consider categories such as race, sex, gender expression, ethnicity, religion, generation, occupation, nationality, sexual orientation, social or relational roles (such as parenting or caregiving and leadership roles), (dis)ability, neurotypical status, etc.
+Consider categories such as gender, ethnicity, religion, generation, occupation, nationality, social or relational roles (such as parenting or caregiving and leadership roles), (dis)ability, neurotypical status, etc.

 2. Reflect on these social identities you’ve listed.